liubko/yet-another-reactjs-boilerplate/README.md

 yet-another-reactjs-boilerplate
 ============

-A boilerplate using ReactJS (along with React Router and Fluxxor), LESS, Webpack, Babel and ESLint.
+A boilerplate using ReactJS (along with React Router and Redux), LESS, Webpack, Babel and ESLint.

 ---